MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingmessageiterator.md

-﻿---
+---
-Description: 'The FaxOutgoingMessageIterator messaging object is used by a fax client application to move through the archive of fax messages that the fax service has successfully transmitted, represented by FaxOutgoingMessage objects.' ms.assetid: '4eab8319-23ff-4f25-9402-bcb53a440879'
+Description: The FaxOutgoingMessageIterator messaging object is used by a fax client application to move through the archive of fax messages that the fax service has successfully transmitted, represented by FaxOutgoingMessage objects. ms.assetid: 4eab8319-23ff-4f25-9402-bcb53a440879
 title: FaxOutgoingMessageIterator object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingMessageIterator object